bkil/gettogether-antispam/README.md

 * send out in daily digest email (e.g., cron echo)
 * generate RSS of entities to review as soon as possible
 * generate RSS of reviewed entities found to be definitely guilty in batches
+* option to trust and follow other instances of this bot: mirror results (follow RSS) and ensure that polling is load balanced with failover
 * send in via a Matrix bot immediately to a review room
 * verify each hint in the review room manually, add review result to overrides, delete false alarms
-* collect and forward links to reviewed results daily or weekly to project owner: perhaps include a few words of preview if it has no sensitive keywords
+* collect and forward links to reviewed results daily or weekly to upstream project owner: perhaps include a few words of preview if it contains no sensitive keywords